fsoonaye/chimp/README.md

 In its current state, Chimp has, for now, absolutely no pretentions of revolutionizing the field of chess programming.
 Instead, its purpose is to serve as a personal milestone: a proof of my journey and dedication to grasp the fundamentals of this fascinating domain.

 I have only implemented techniques and concepts that I *believe* to understand, one at a time, prioritizing clarity and simplicity.
-In many ways, this codebase embodies the kind of resource I wish I'd had as an entry point.
+In many ways, this repository embodies the kind of resource I wish I'd had as an entry point.

 This project also served as a playground for improving my C++ skills and documenting what I learned.
 Over time, I’ve built a significant collection of notes.
 One day, I might turn these notes into a guide to chess programming.